How do I configure Domain Time II on a virtual machine (i.e. VMware, Hyper-V, etc.)?

 of generating alerts to notify you of insufficient sync, such as Domain Time II Audit Server.

-The host machine's operating system should also be synchronized as much as possible to the correct time (preferably using Domain Time II).
+The time on the hypervisor host machine (i.e. ESX/ESXi host or Hyper-V root partition) should also be synchronized as much as possible to the correct time (preferably using Domain Time II).

 The guest OS will use the host's time at startup, and occasionally, some functions of the virtualization software will attempt to match